Key Word Sign – What is it?

 How to Introduce the Signs

 Start with a few simple signs, ones that are exciting to the child, like milk for a baby or a family pet.
-Incorporate it into play, which the best way a child can learn.
+This provides children an incentive for wanting to learn key word sign to communication.
+Further incorporating it into your daily routine and play, is one of the best ways children can learn.

 Use signing alongside music, nursery rhymes are simple and repetitive, this creates a perfect setting for learning signs and can add extra fun and understanding to a song.
 Please see our free resources or nursery rhyme book for recommended songs.